 However, participants are not eligible to receive any funding for home modifications.
-The only exception to this is if home modifications were already underway for an existing participant prior to entering the End-of-Life Pathway.
+The only exception to this is if home modifications were already underway for an existing participant

 If eligible, primary supplements will also apply to participants.

 Image of hand on grab rail